codingforeternity/datascience/Machine-Learning-Notes.md

+Can the structure of a neural net itself be learned?
+* There seem to be a fairly finite number of constructs used to assemble NNs.

 Negative Sampling
 * https://www.quora.com/What-is-negative-sampling
 * "In both cases, you want to contrast "correct" instances with things that look ever so slightly different."